How to recycle keyboard keys into a ring

 My iPad keyboard broke.
 Luckily, the manufacturer sent me another one since it was still under warranty, however, they didn’t want the broken one back.
 So what to do?
 Well, pull it apart of course to see if there were any interesting bits to make something with!

-I decided I would make key rings – that is, rings with keys on them!
+I decided I would take on a keyboard ring DIY project – that is, rings with keys on them!

 First, I removed the keys from the keyboard.